-When competitors under the age of majority (minors) participate in local, regional and national competitions, there will be a designated "Official Team Chaperone."
-In the situation of scramble teams the official team chaperone(s) will be appointed by the rally officials and will be so noted in the rally program as such.
-The role of this person is to give the rally organizers a responsible adult to contact for any needs and to give the team members a contact to assist them as may be indicated and allowed.
-(When competitors above the age of majority (adults) participate in local, regional and national competitions, they will use the Emergency Contact Form to submit to rally organizers.)
+When competitors under the age of majority (minors) participate in a rally, there will be a designated "Official Team Chaperone."
+In the situation of scramble teams, the official team chaperone will be appointed by the rally officials and will be so noted in the rally program.
+The team chaperone serves as the team contact for rally and a responsible guiding presence to prepare the team for success.
+Competitors who are above the age of majority (adults) participating in a rally will not have a designated chaperone but must submit the name and contact information for their emergency contact.